choROPeNt/wind_10MW/scripts/README.md

 ### Running the script
 Once the script has been requested to run from ABAQUS.
 A graph would appear with the input aerodynamic loads and corrected aerodyanmic loads with futher details in the report.

-The Message Area would then would output the current settings as a verification step to ensure the inputs have been inputted correctly.
+The Message Area would then  output the current settings as a verification step to ensure the inputs have been inputted correctly.

 etc.
 ########### Input Data ###########